softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 This tutorial will present the basic steps for writing an additional harvester.
-At the moment only the harvest architecture is stable.
+At the moment only the architecture for harvester plugins is stable.
-The full code and structure is available at  [harvest-git](https://github.com/hermes-hmc/hermes-git).
+The full code and structure is available at  [hermes-plugin-git](https://github.com/softwarepub/hermes-plugin-git).
 This plugin extracts information from the local git history.
-The harvest-git plugin will help to gather contributing and branch metadata.
+The hermes-plugin-git will help to gather contributing and branch metadata.
 ```{note}
 For this tutorial you should be familiar with HERMES.
 If you never used HERMES before, you might want to check the tutorial: [Automated Publication with HERMES](https://docs.software-metadata.pub/en/latest/tutorials/automated-publication-with-ci.html).